Candy Apple Recipe

 Learn about Serious Eats' Editorial Process

 Toasty, malty, and a little nutty, a good brown ale is plenty complex in its own right.
 But sometimes I find myself wishing it packed just a little more punch.
 Enter hard cider.
-This simple two-ingredient cocktail manages to highlight the mouth-coating caramel-toffee quality of the brown, cut with a nice, sharp rinse of tart cider.
+We had to play around with this ratio a bit, thinking at first that we'd need more cider than brown ale to strike a good balance.
+But it was ultimately a three-to-one ratio of brown to cider that did the trick.
+It's a combination that, if anything, manages to highlight the mouth-coating caramel-toffee quality of brown ale, cut with a nice, sharp rinse of the cider.

 Recipe Details